- Step-parent Adoption (See Packet)

 - Filing fees

-- Petition for Adoption for Step-Parent/Relative Adoption (PCA 301) or Petition for Direct Placement Adoption (PCA 301a)
+- Petition for Adoption for Relative/Guardian, Adult and Foster Care Adoption (PCA 301), Petition for Direct Placement Adoption (PCA 301a) or Petition for Step-parent Adoption (PCA 301b).

 Stages of an Adoption Case